Aishwarya1192/M2/README.md

 # EX – 10 - Factorial of a Number Using a Function
 ## AIM:
-To write a C program that calculates the factorial of a given number using a user-defined function.
+Write a C program to find a factorial of a number using a function
 ## ALGORITHM:
 1. Start
 2. Declare the function fact().